bobosola/HTMLtoRSS/README.md

 * the title text for the item as it will appear in a feed reader
 * the RSS.xml file relative to the current directory

-For example, assuming you are in your site root directory and the file to grab the content from is in the `blog` subdirectory and the RSS.xml file is also in the `blog` directory:
+For example, assuming you are in your site root directory and the file to grab the content from is in the `blog` subdirectory and the RSS.xml file is also in the `blog` subdirectory, then run the app like this:

 `HTMLtoRSS blog/my_latest_article.htm "My article title" blog/rss.xml`

-The application will confirm success on successful insertion of the new item.
+The application will confirm success on insertion of the new item.

 ## Requirements

-You will need an `rss.xml` file somewhere on your site.
+You will need a valid `rss.xml` file somewhere on your site.
 You can copy the included demo `rss.xml` file which is a minimal valid RSS.xml file.
 Change the various values accordingly.

 You should also place a `<link>` element in the `<head>` section of your home page linking to your `rss.xml` file:
 ```html